timescale/docs/use-timescale/data-tiering/querying-tiered-data.md

  including globally for the entire database server, for individual databases, and for individual sessions.

-With data tiering reads enabled, query your data normally even when it's distributed across different storage layers.
-Your hypertable is spread across the layers, so queries and `JOIN`s work and fetch the same data as usual.
+With tiered reads enabled, you can query your data normally even when it's distributed across different storage tiers.
+Your hypertable is spread across the tiers, so queries and `JOIN`s work and fetch the same data as usual.

 <!-- vale Google.Acronyms = YES -->

 <Highlight type="warning">
 By default, tiered data is not accessed by queries.
-Querying tiered data may slow down query performance as the data is not stored locally.
+Querying tiered data may slow down query performance as the data is not stored locally on Timescale's high-performance storage tier.
 </Highlight>

 <Procedure>